This first floor flat is in the market town of Okehampton near to Exeter and can sleep four people in one bedroom.

 Note, anyone with mobility issues might have difficulty here as the flat is accessed by a staircase and there is no lift.

 On the Sunday of our stay, we exploited the benefit of the summer-only 50+ mile through rail round trip to Exeter for a ?6 adult return fare, and although the 2-car diesel unit wasn't quite the Atlantic Coast Express, it didn't hang about on either the Dartmoor Railway (about 14 miles) and then Network Rail metals beyond Coleford.
 There was also the Dartmoor Railway's own shuttle train to Meldon Quarry, just beyond which is a fantastic viaduct over the West Okement River (now sadly downgraded to a foot & cycle path).
 However, should you have no interest in the railway, you would not find its presence a disturbance.

 If you dream that one day the Government will re-instate this line into the national rail network (as an alternative between Exeter & Plymouth, avoiding the present oft-threatened route via Dawlish sea wall) you would be well advised to stay here whilst the going is good...
 MiAmigoMan 2016-09-13

 Parking Space Linen provided Towels provided Cooker Fridge Television WiFi

 Double Beds 1

-Details Electric night storage heaters with electric fire Electric oven and hob, microwave, fridge, TV with Freeview, DVD, WiFi, selection of books, games and DVDs Fuel and power included in rent Bed linen and towels included in rent Off road parking for 1 car Use of railway platform as outdoor covered seating area Sorry, no pets and no smoking Shop and pub 10 mins walk
+Electric night storage heaters with electric fire Electric oven and hob, microwave, fridge, TV with Freeview, DVD, WiFi, selection of books, games and DVDs Fuel and power inc in rent Bed linen and towels inc in rent Off road parking for 1 car Use of railway platform as outdoor covered seating area Sorry, no pets and no smoking Shop and pub 10 mins walk

 Changeover Day Fri